 I favor two explanations for their importance.
 First, they have a very stout profile, and late-season beetle action suggests that trout like this trait.
 Second, the Baetisca action lasts for up to a month on a single stretch of water.
 This caters to the selective trout's love of the familiar.

 I have found good populations of Baetisca laurentina in three drainages in northern Wisconsin, where their activity peaks in early June but continues through the rest of the month.
-In the East, where the major species is Baetisca obesa, Ernest Schwiebert reported their importance on a Catskill river, and there are rumors of Baetisca action from Vermont.
+I've known fish on the Bois Brule River to feed greedily and selectively on Baetisca spinners.
+In the East, where the major species is Baetisca obesa, Ernest Schwiebert reported their importance on the Neversink in the Catskills, and I've heard multiple reports of Baetisca spinner fall rises on the Battenkill in Vermont.

 Baetisca nymphs crawl out of the water to emerge, which may take ten minutes or more, so the duns are of no interest to the trout.
 They are unique among mayflies in that they may crawl more than one meter from the water to emerge, a behavior reported in Edmunds and McCafferty's The Mayfly Subimago.
 Some stoneflies do this, but other mayflies which crawl out of the water only go a few inches.

 The duns are pretty insects with stout bodies and Dalmatian-speckled wings which become clear when they molt into spinners.